gleber/ledger-parsita/memory-bank/progress.md

 - Lot creation logic is now encapsulated in `Lot.try_create_from_posting`.
 - Error handling for proceeds consolidation in `src/balance.py` now uses the `Result` pattern with custom error types, making it more robust and explicit.
 - Optional return values in `src/balance.py` are now represented using `Maybe[T]` from the `returns` library, improving explicitness in handling potentially absent values.
+- Added methods to `Transaction` class for self-validation of internal consistency and balancing.